straightdave/arion/README.md

 > **NOTE**
 > * Again, if omit `-h` option, the default target host is `0.0.0.0:8087`
 > * If only `-x` is specified, it implies `-rate 1 -duration 10s` by default
+> * `-meta` is still available in massive gRPC call; However we only use one set of metadata for all requests.
+If needed, I'll add this functionality to call with multiple metadata sets.

 #### 2. data file
 You can use `-df` to specify a data file which consists of multiple request data (each in one line) to conduct the massive call: